somenath203/tomato-leaf-disease-classification-ten-classes/README.md

 ## About the Frontend Web Application

 The frontend of this project is developed using ReactJS.
-It interfaces with deep learning models through **FastAPI**, allowing users to upload images of tomato leaves and obtain the predicted results.
+It interfaces with deep learning models through FastAPI, allowing users to upload images of tomato leaves and obtain the predicted results.
 The web application features:

 - A Predict Page Section: Takes Tomato Leaf Image as input and return the predicted disease accordingly.
 - A Resource Section: Displays each and every detail about the various tomato diseases.